WakiMak/trentent.github.io-forked/_posts/2015-11-27-appv5-when-application-compatibility-toolkit-doesnt-work.md

   <tr>
     <td style="text-align: center;">
-      Huh. Â That doesn&#8217;t look right.
+      Huh. Â That doesn't look right.
     </td>
   </tr>
 </table>

-And it didn&#8217;t work. Â I then used procmon.exe to examine to see if it was reading the file correctly:
+And it didn't work. Â I then used procmon.exe to examine to see if it was reading the file correctly:

 <table style="margin-left: auto; margin-right: auto; text-align: center;" cellspacing="0" cellpadding="0" align="center">
   <tr>